Language Translation

 State Testing for the Indiana ESA:

-Your student may test with a private school if it offers the appropriate state testing, or you can make arrangements with one of our testing partners below.
+Your student may test with a private school if it offers the appropriate state testing, or you can make arrangements with an ESA testing provider below.
 You should budget a portion of your INESA funding for state testing, or you may choose to pay out-of-pocket instead.

 State Testing Requirements by Grade Level